It has been a lot of hard work, but totally worth it in the end.

 I believe that time management was the key to success.
 Red Hat documentation can be overwhelming, and it’s planning that keeps you sane.
 Spending 1-2 hours a day studying does not look like a difficult task to achieve, but you get drained emotionally over time, and it’s easy to lose focus if you’re not careful.
 Having breaks in between exams is a must in my opinion.

-I have 2 exam attempts remaining on my RHLS, therefore it makes sense to take advantage of the opportunity to the fullest, and attempt to level up, probably later this year.
+I have a couple of exam attempts remaining on my RHLS, therefore it makes sense to take advantage of the opportunity to the fullest, and attempt to level up, probably later this year.